MicrosoftDocs/dynamics365smb-docs/business-central/teams-faq.md

 ### Does the app work with multiple companies and environments?

 Yes.
-When the [!INCLUDE [prod_short.md](includes/prod_short.md)] app expands a link into a card, the link must contain the environment and company names.
+When the [!INCLUDE [prod_short.md](includes/prod_short.md)] app expands a link into a card, the link must contain the environment and company names for the app to match the record in the right company.
 You can paste links to any companies and environments you have access to within your organization and from the [!INCLUDE [prod_short.md](includes/prod_short.md)] account you used to sign in.
 Participants in the chat will see the card.
 But they can't view the card details unless they have permissions to the company or environment where that record is stored.

 ### In which countries or regions is the [!INCLUDE [prod_short.md](includes/prod_short.md)] app available?